Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • The right to be told what Personal Information is held for you.

-The requester must complete Form C and submit this form together with a request fee, to CPS' Information Officer.
+The requester must complete Form 2 and submit it together with a request fee to the CPS Information Officer.
 The form must be submitted using any of the methods noted below:

 Information Officer: Mrs. Annelie Mojzis